-Dawn Hahn joined Intermountain Healthcare as a way to share her 17 years of social work knowledge and experience.
-Before joining Intermountain Healthcare, Mrs. Hahn worked as an inpatient psychiatric social worker and a school social worker in Florida, where...
+Dawn Hahn joined Intermountain Health as a way to share her 17 years of social work knowledge and experience.
+Before joining Intermountain Health, Mrs. Hahn worked as an inpatient psychiatric social worker and a school social worker in Florida, where...
 Read More >

 Mrs. Hahn has wanted to be a social worker since high school, and it’s noted in her yearbook.
 She holds a Master of Social Work degree from University of Central Florida and a Bachelor of Social Work from Saint Leo University.
 She is a Licensed Clinical Social Worker and was voted “Social Worker of the Year” in 2014 by her peers and colleagues.

 Ansy John grew up in India.
 Nursing has always been her choice of career and she presently has 11 years of experience as a nurse practitioner.
 Before joining Intermountain Health, Ms. John worked as a psychiatric practitioner; as an RN...
 Read More >

 Ms. John grew up in India.
 Nursing has always been her choice of career and she presently has 11 years of experience in direct patient care.
 She prefers to follow evidence-based guidelines combined with his clinical experience, personal observations, and intuition to find the right course of treatment for his patients.